buildpacks/docs/content/docs/reference/buildpack-api.md

     - **`id`** _(string, required)_\
     A globally unique identifier.

     - **`version`** _(string, required)_\
     The version of the buildpack.

+    - **`name`** _(string, required)_\
+    Human readable name.

     - **`clear-env`** _(boolean, optional, default: `false`)_\
     Clears user-defined environment variables when `true` on executions of `bin/detect` and `bin/build`.

 - **`stacks`** _(list, optional)_\
     A list of stacks supported by the buildpack.
     _If omitted, `order` list must be present.
 Cannot be used in conjunction with `order` list._

     - **`id`** _(string, required)_\
     The id of the supported stack.

     - **`mixins`** _(string list, required)_\
     A list of mixins required on the stack images.

 - **`order`** _(list, optional)_\
-  A list of buildpack groups.
-This list determines the order in which groups of buildpacks will be tested during detection.
-For the purpose of creating a [meta-buildpack][meta-buildpack]. _If omitted, `stacks` list must be present.
+  A list of buildpack groups for the purpose of creating a [meta-buildpack][meta-buildpack].
+This list determines the order in which groups of buildpacks will be tested during detection. _If omitted, `stacks` list must be present.
   Cannot be used in conjunction with `stacks` list._

     - **`group`** _(list, required)_\
-    A set of buildpack references.
+    A list of buildpack references.

         - **`id`** _(string, required)_\
-          The identifier of a buildpack from the configuration's top-level `buildpacks` list.
+          The identifier of a buildpack being referred to.
           Buildpacks with the same ID may appear in multiple groups at once but never in the same group.

         - **`version`** _(string, required)_\
           The version of the buildpack being referred to.

         - **`optional`** _(boolean, optional, default: `false`)_\
           Whether or not this buildpack is optional during detection.